PoojaR24/perfmatters/README.md

 ## Website Performance Optimization portfolio project

-Open index.html in a browser
+Open `index.html` in a browser.
-My project can viewed at https://poojar24.github.io/perfmatters/
+My project can viewed at https://poojar24.github.io/perfmatters/ also.

 NOTES BY POOJA.R
 ================